gift-surg/NSoL/README.md

 ## Installation

-This toolkit is currently supported for **Python 2 only** and was tested on
+NSoL was developed in

 * Mac OS X 10.10 and 10.12
 * Ubuntu 14.04 and 16.04

+and tested for Python 2.7.12 and 3.5.2.

 In case NSoL is used in conjuction with any of the toolkits of [NiftyMIC][niftymic], [Volumetric Reconstruction From Printed Films][volumetricreconstructionfromprintedfilms] or [SimpleReg][simplereg], please
 * install [ITK_NiftyMIC][itkniftymic]